delucis/module-starter/README.md

 ## Utilities
 The `lib` folder contains simple abstractions that are universal to the “Modular” project.
 Use these in your modules to be consistent and ensure compatibility.

-### Input & Output pickers
+### Audio Input & Output pickers
 * `modular.stereo-input-picker.maxpat`
 * `modular.stereo-output-picker.maxpat`

-The input & output pickers provide an interface for choosing input and output sources, which are dynamically generated in the main patch.
-Use these in a `[bpatcher]` and don’t forget to give them the argument `#1`.
+The input & output pickers provide an interface for choosing audio input and output sources, which are dynamically generated in the main patch.
+Use these in a `[bpatcher]` and don’t forget to give them an argument `#1-your-unique-module-name` to make sure `[pattrstorage]` works correctly.

 Connect the outlets to `[send~]` or `[receive~]` objects to set the destination for a signal to be sent to.